 It’s understandable that some businesses may be reluctant to invest in PPC.
 After all, it can become a rabbit hole and shrewd businesses are wary of throwing good money after bad.
 We all know that organic is better… but SEO is an ever-changing beast with constant Google search engine algorithm updates so SERP ranking is a longer-term strategy.

-Using LinkedIn campaigns, Google Ads and retargeting can help businesses to get a headstart in generating motivated leads at various stages of the sales and marketing funnel.
+Using LinkedIn campaigns, Google Ads and retargeting can help businesses to get a headstart in generating motivated leads at various stages of the marketing and sales process.
 While you may need to carry out some prudent keyword research and copy testing to ensure best results, capital spent on PPC is rarely wasted.
 It’s only when you fail to capitalise on the momentum built by PPC that it becomes a money pit.

 It’s likely that you’ve never even attempted to send cold emails because conventional wisdom dictates that email marketing simply doesn’t work.
 Indeed, you may think that you can’t send cold B2B emails due to GDPR law.
 However, both these assertions are untrue.
 You can send cold emails, and they can absolutely work in generating motivated leads.